Matrix resolvent and the discrete KdV hierarchy: Proof of Theorem

 \subsection{Reduction to the discrete KdV hierarchy}

-We consider solutions of Toda lattice hierarchy in the ring $\CC[[t_0,t_1,\dots]]\otimes \V$, where $\V$ is any ring of functions of~$n$, closed under~$\Lambda$ and~$\Lambda^{-1}$.
-These solutions can be specified by (i.e. in 1-1 correspondence to) the initial value:
+Now consider solutions to the Toda lattice hierarchy in the ring $\CC[[t_0,t_1,\dots]]\otimes \V$, where $\V$ is any ring of functions of~$n$, closed under~$\Lambda$ and~$\Lambda^{-1}$.
+These solutions can be specified by (i.e. are in 1-1 correspondence to) the initial value: